gengtianuiowa/blog/src/AboutMe/index.md

 The paper is writen based on [Flowmapper](https://flowmapper.org/), a professional and user friendly flow mapping tool.
 It was fully developed by me and used in my Master defense.

-Maps created by Flowmapper is used as the front page background of our (Geosocial Lab)[https://www.geo-social.com/index.html].
+Maps created by Flowmapper is used as the front page background of our [Geosocial Lab](https://www.geo-social.com/index.html).

 ## Work Experience